 NEXUS card applications may be available at some border crossings, but they are no longer available at Post Offices.

 A few weeks after the NEXUS card application has been submitted, a staffer will contact you to arrange an interview at an enrollment center.
 There are over 17 enrollment centers that accept interviews.

 Interviews may be conducted by both a Canadian and an American border representative separately and generally last about a half hour in total.
 Questions focus on citizenship, criminal record, and border crossing experiences.
 Authorities will also explain the legalities of bringing items over the border.
 If approved, you will also be fingerprinted and have a retina scan.

 - NEXUS cards are a boon for those that travel for work-related reasons, but even tourists that only go to one of the two countries infrequently may find the card may be well worthwhile.

 - NEXUS cards are free for kids under 18 years of age.
 If you're getting one for yourself, you may as well get them for your kids as well.

 - If traveling with a group or family, all members need to have the NEXUS Card to use the designated NEXUS lineup.

-- Although NEXUS card holders will not be asked to show their passports at border crossings, technically they are supposed to have passports with them.
+- Although NEXUS users will not be asked to show their passports at border crossings, technically they are supposed to have passports with them.

 - NEXUS card holders can still be pulled over and searched.

-- NEXUS card holders can pay the duty on purchased goods automatically.
+- Cardholders can pay the duty on purchased goods automatically.
 They just give their credit info at the NEXUS interview and then drop off a form at the border each time they cross.